Arthritis and Joint Pain: What You Should Know

 • Previous short-term treatments have not provided lasting relief

-• There is a need for ongoing, structured pain management
+• There a need for ongoing, structured pain management

 Common situations include chronic joint pain, lower back discomfort, neck stiffness, post-injury pain, and pain from degenerative conditions such as osteoarthritis.